materialsproject/atomate2/docs/src/user/running-workflows.rst

 Conclusion
 ==========

-In this tutorial you learned how run a band structure workflow and plot the outputs.
+In this tutorial you learned how to run a band structure workflow and plot the outputs.

 To see what workflows can be run, see the :ref:`vasp_workflows`.
 They can be set up and run in the same way as in this tutorial.